Citroen C5 Aircross - Engines, drive & performance

 Given that the C5 Aircross is intended to be a comfortable car first and foremost, the ride quality of top versions is a significant disappointment.
 This lack of smoothness could be overlooked if the driving experience matched that of the best cars to drive in this class, but the car feels somewhat lethargic in corners and doesn’t really like to be driven quickly.
-The steering is too light and lacks feel, while the car’s high-riding suspension allows body roll in bends and turn-in feels vague and imprecise.
+The steering is too light and lacks feel, while the car’s high-riding suspension allows body roll through bends and steering into corners feels vague and imprecise.

 If you do drive the C5 Aircross with any vigour, passengers are likely to voice their complaints, as the seats lack much in the way of lateral support to hold them in place.
 The seating design is what Citroen calls ‘advanced comfort,’ which is more focused on making longer journeys more comfortable than offering support during enthusiastic cornering.

 Like the Peugeot 3008, the C5 Aircross is front-wheel drive.
 It may be an SUV, but off-road ability is meagre unless you opt for the 18-inch Mud and Snow tyres.
 These combine with the optional Grip Control system to give the front wheels a bit more bite on loose or slippery surfaces, but a wet camping field is as far as we'd recommend venturing.